Act I · The Grove

 "It's as you said, just a taste."

 "True."
-He says before gripping his knees.
+He grips his knees.
 "Right.
 Well."
 He gets to his feet.
-"I'll leave you in peace then.
+"I'll leave you in peace.
 Have a good evening."
-He dips his head and leaves, but I catch him glancing back at me for the briefest moment.
+He dips his head and leaves, but I catch him glancing back for the briefest moment.

 I check my neck.
-The bleeding has begun to slow, and the pain has started to set in.
+The bleeding has slowed, and the pain has settled.
 I lie down and drape the kerchief over my neck.

 The sleep comes easier.